ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 The examples for [Running Tests](#running-tests) also apply here, so you can update screenshots for a specific test file instead.

-Note that since you are generating the `main` ground truth screenshots, you must have the `main` branch checked out locally.
-Don't forget to re-build using `npm run build` first!
+Note that since you are generating the `main` ground truth screenshots, you must be on the `main` branch locally.
+Don't forget to pull the latest `main` changes and then re-build using `npm run build`.

 ```shell
 npm run test.e2e -- --update-snapshots